There are many factors that you need to consider when assessing the quality of a journal:

 On Publication channel search page, you can check which level a journal, publication series, conference or publisher has.

 Publication Forum operates within the Federation of Finnish Learned Societies (TSV).
 The first Publication Forum rating was completed in 2011.
-From 2015, the rating has been in use within the Ministry of Education and Culture funding model, as well as in the internal funding model at Hanken beginning from the year 2013 (Hanken Foundation’s Publication Rewards).
+From 2015, the rating has been in use within the Ministry of Education and Culture funding model.

 The Chartered Association of Business Schools (CABS), England, releases the ranking of business journals: the Academic Journal Guide (AJG), also known as the “ABS list.”
 It is the successor of the often criticized Academic Journal Quality Guide.
 This ABS ranking has become quite influential as the guiding journal ranking across management disciplines in the UK.
 Although the ranking has been heavily criticized, the ABS ranking has been adopted by many business schools also in other countries.